-I listed examples of titles that you should NOT use here: “Gender-Neutral Suggestions for the Top 25 Job Titles that still Use the Word “Man”.
+To double-check, check out “Gender-Neutral Suggestions for the Top 25 Job Titles that still Use the Word “Man”.

-Unconscious Racial Bias
+3. Unconscious Racial Bias

 Some people who identify themselves as African American or of dark skin, might be offended by the “Driving Miss Daisy” reference.